Be It Done to Me

 Mary is the prototype of the Church: the living members of Christ’s mystical body in virtue of their baptism and adherence to the one true faith.
-She conceived the living Word of God in her womb because she faithfully collaborated with the Holy Spirit, who prompted her to live in the same way as God in emulation of her Divine Son.
+She conceived the living Word of God in her womb because she faithfully collaborated with the Holy Spirit, who prompted her to live in the same way as God in the emulation of her Divine Son.
 God looked with favor on His handmaid because she opened her heart and soul to the Spirit that was given to her.
-Mary was chosen to be the mother of God incarnate because she lived her life in accordance with the spirit of the law, the natural law of love and freedom which God had inscribed in every human heart but became obscure.
+Mary was chosen to be the mother of God incarnate because she lived her life in accordance with the spirit of the law, the natural law of love and freedom which God had inscribed in every human heart.
 This law is love, which is the person of the Holy Spirit, our instructor.
 By following this single command, Mary could abide in God as all her Son’s faithful disciples do by fulfilling their baptismal commitments (Mt 22:37-40; 1 Jn 4:16).

 Our Lord and Savior came into the world because the maiden he had chosen to be His mother was filled with the Holy Spirit, specially prepared by God to receive Him in her holy womb.
-He had filled her soul with His sanctifying grace and regenerated her heart in anticipation of sanctifying her womb and His personal dwelling place.
+He had filled her soul with His sanctifying grace and regenerated her heart in anticipation of sanctifying her womb and His personal dwelling place with His presence.
 There were unity and harmony between the Holy Spirit and Mary who was a true daughter of God and His covenant with her people.
 Unlike most of the Jews in her time, she was in no dire need to be solely dependent upon the religious instructions of her elders and kept in rein.
 God Himself was her counselor whom she heeded with spiritual perfection.

-Indeed, Mary was free of the curse of the law, for the Holy Spirit dwelled inside her and ruled her soul instructing her how to live.
+Indeed, Mary was free of the curse of the law, for the Holy Spirit dwelled inside her and ruled her soul instructing her on how to live.
 Not once did she ever commit a personal sin, for her heart was totally pure and untainted.
 Mary abided in God’s love, for the door to her heart was always left open to Him.
 She joyfully received all she was taught in the depths of her heart and soul (1 Jn 2:27) just as she had the words of the angel in humility and poverty of spirit.
 The Annunciation happened because Mary was like a little child who depended on her father for all her spiritual needs.
 In humble silence, Mary pondered all His words and kept them in her heart.
 The Holy Spirit overshadowed Mary because she allowed Him to lead her in doing what He desired.
 In this sense, she was truly free, being completely personalized in the divine image she was originally created in (2 Cor 3:17).